-This "blue that hurts the eyes" to quote the words of a journalist from Polynesia, Alex Prel - author, among others, the "absolute bestseller in Tahiti" (sic).
+This "blue that hurts the eyes" to use the words of a journalist from Polynesia, Alex du Prel - author, among others, of the "absolute bestseller in Tahiti" (sic).

 Peaceful blue.
 We know the postcard ...
 What's crazy is that it's really like that.

 You must see it to believe it.

 There is the blue of the lagoons, translucent, azure, turquoise.
 Rather an infinite declination of bright, vibrant blue.
 Around, there is the dark and dense blue of the ocean, which roars while breaking on the coral reef.

 From the sky, from the beach, from the mountains - whatever the island, whatever the color of the sky - this incredible blue of the South Seas surrounds you, always.
 It's just stunning ...

 The immense ocean

 The word Oceania takes on its full meaning when you look at the blue immensity under the plane's cabin.
 Always this strange feeling, when approaching the small landing strips built on a bed of coral, that we are going to land in the sea...

 I come back from it.
 The eyes still full of blue.

 Maupiti, Rangiroa, Moorea ...
 I will tell you soon this new and extraordinary escapade.